 /Users/MacBookPro/.rvm/rubies/ruby-2.2.1/bin/gem, which points to your system location of Rubygems, you will likely run into permissions errors when trying to get a gem.
-A sample permissions error might look like this for Rubygems:
+A sample permissions error (triggered when you try to install the jekyll gem such as gem install jekyll) might look like this for Rubygems:

+'''

 >ERROR: While executing gem ...
+(Gem::FilePermissionError)

-(Gem::FilePermissionError) You don't have write permissions for the /Library/Ruby/Gems/ 2.0.0 directory.
+You don't have write permissions for the /Library/Ruby/Gems/

+2.0.0 directory.

+'''